codemonkeysio/code-monkeys-blog/docs/donate/README.md

 sidebar: auto
 ---

-# Thanks for the Bannanas!!! 🍌
+# Thanks for the Bananas!!! 🍌

 <div class="topic-card">